fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 #### Exercise 10.4: the app bar

 We will soon need to navigate between different views in our application.
-That is why need an [app bar](https://material.io/components/app-bars-top/) to display tabs for switching between different views.
+That is why we need an [app bar](https://material.io/components/app-bars-top/) to display tabs for switching between different views.
 Create a file <i>AppBar.jsx</i> in the <i>components</i> folder with the following content:

 ```javascript
 import React from 'react';